OliverwStevens/Pre-Work/README.md

        - The four operations + - * /
        - Decimal and negative number input
 2. Ruby Course Projects
+    ////////////Associated Exercises to be added from other repo

     - Caesar Cipher Project
        - Codes and decodes messages
        - How to use